Tampa DMV Hearing Lawyers

 The Second Branch: Criminal Case

-After more than 7,000 cases handled, Thomas & Paulk can help.
-We will schedule your hearing for you and represent you with the experience needed for the best possible outcome for your case.
+If you were arrested for DUI in the Tampa area, you need to schedule your hearing.
 It is important to act quickly in these cases, as the failure to schedule the hearing means that you waive your rights to contest your license suspension and get your license reinstated.